dbrugne/donut/README.md

 **Room/user design**
 - [ ] Add "your rooms" on homepage
 - [ ] Add "room owned/oped/joined" on user profile
+- [ ] Add a bouncer feature when an unlogged user click on #!...
+URL (to room/user profile)

 **Tooling**
 - [ ] Backup